LewisCM14/art-of-sleep/README.md

     * I used the guide on https://coder-coder.com/background-image-opacity/ to help me make use of the ::before psudo class used on the about page

+    * I used the breakpoints listed on https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/ for me media queries

 - **Media**

     * All images are taken from: